sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 - **🤖 Chatbot that knows _your_ code:** Writes code and answers questions with knowledge of your entire codebase, following your project's code conventions and architecture better than other AI code chatbots.
 - **✨ Fixup code:** Interactively writes and refactors code for you, based on quick natural-language instructions.
-- **🧪 Recipes:** Generates unit tests, documentation, and more, with full codebase awareness.
+- **📖 Recipes:** Generates unit tests, documentation, and more, with full codebase awareness.
+- **🧪 Experimental Completions:** Get suggestions from Cody as you're coding.

 ### 🤖 Chatbot that knows _your_ code